36. Application Exercise: Version 16

 import routes_without_csrftoken as routes

-# inject the configuration into the routes
+# inject configuration into routes

 routes.config = config